 ‘Does it matter, Harry?’
 Dumbledore murmured.
 ‘The past cannot be changed.’

-‘Whomever passed on those words condemned my parents to die.’
-He met Dumbledore’s blue eyes.
+‘Whoever passed on those words condemned my parents to die.’
+Harry met Dumbledore’s gaze.
 ‘And from what Bellatrix said, it wasn’t just my family that was targeted as a result.’

-But if my reaction doesn’t please him, he might not spill the beans on the prophecy.
+But if my reaction doesn’t please him, he might not spill the beans on the prophecy and give me some clue of what he wants.
 Harry weighed up his options.
 My parents are long dead.
 No amount of wishing will bring them back.
 Fleur’s more important.

 ‘After the prophecy, professor.’

 ‘Quite right, Harry.’
 Dumbledore smiled and nodded his head.
-‘The prophecy, the future, is far more pressing.’
+‘The prophecy, the future, is far more pressing than the past.’
 He pulled a single strand of silver, hooked on the tip of his wand, out of the basin.
 ‘There’s no need to experience it in its entirety.
 Hearing the words will suffice.’

 All of it?
 Or will you try to deceive me the same way I tricked Voldemort?